interledger-deprecated/five-bells-ledger/docs/documentation.md

 ![logo.svg](https://www.filepicker.io/api/file/YvAirRET9OZGOd4mvj3n)

 There are many different ledgers out there and many different methods for transferring money between them.
-Five Bells aims to create a standard interface, so that different settlement methods can compete and users can automatically find the best option for them.
+Five Bells aims to create a standard interface, so that different payment methods can compete and users can automatically find the best option for them.

 ### A Framework for the Value Web